BrianSemiglia/LocationPicker/README.md

 #Approaches

 ##Value-Oriented
 Effects are prioritized over events and their handlers.
 The view controller is seen as an implementation detail of achieving a reduced list.
-This is expressed simply and publicly.

 ```Swift
 struct ViewModel {